vicanso/mongoose-stats/README.md

 - `op` the op function
 - `use` the time consuming of function
 - `size` the record count of function
+- `options` the query options, optional
+- `conditions` the query conditions, optional
+- `fields` the query fields, optional
+- `update` the update data, optional

 ```js
 const mongoose = require('mongoose');